Tricity Rapid Urban Railway: The Wejherowo – Żarnowiec Nuclear Power Plant branch line

 The former Wejherowo – Żarnowiec Nuclear Power Plant line consisted of a section of PKP rail line 230 branching off from Wejherowo, built in 1902–1910, electrified in 1986, and branching off again at Rybno Kaszubskie (PKP rail line 230A) towards Żarnowiec Elektrownia Jądrowa railway station, built specifically to serve the never-completed Żarnowiec Nuclear Power Plant.
 The line was established in June 1986 and six months later it was electrified.
 On 30 May 1992, passenger traffic on the section Rybno – Żarnowiec Nuclear Power Plant was closed and in 2001, freight traffic was closed.
 Currently, the line is demolished.
 The last part of this route (Wejherowo – Wejherowo Cementownia) was closed on 17 November 2004.
 Currently, the reactivation of transport on the Wejherowo – Rybno section is being considered.

 The Pomorska Kolej Metropolitalna western branch line

 A pre-war line demolished in 1945 by the retreating German army, has only recently been reconstructed under the designation of Pomorska Kolej Metropolitalna (PKM, the 'Pomeranian Metropolitan Railway'), linking Gdańsk-Wrzeszcz station via Gdańsk Lech Wałęsa Airport with the Gdynia Głowna station.
-The PKM thus forms a loop connected with the Szybka Kolej Miejska at both ends of its route.
+The PKM thus forms a loop connected with the Tricity Rapid Urban Railway at both ends of its route.
 SKM has been selected as the operator of the PKM.
 There are plans to electrify the new line, which uses Diesel multiple unit trains built by Pesa SA.

 Service on the PKM opened on September 1, 2015.

 Service of PKM was taken over by Polregio on 9 December 2022.
 SKM no longer operates on the route as of 2025.